CL0C4/CreditDefaultAnalysis/readme.md

 - 50% Accuracy: Looks significantly worse on paper, however as previously mentioned, raw accuracy is deceptive, and this drop is to be expected as the lower threshold seeks to mitigate risk, not maximize overall correctness

 ### 0.15 Threshold
-160 False Negatives: The model approved 160 borrowers who ended up defaulting
+- 160 False Negatives: The model approved 160 borrowers who ended up defaulting
-5888 False Positives: The model flagged 5888 good borrowers
+- 5888 False Positives: The model flagged 5888 good borrowers
-Row 1: high-risk applicants
 - 92% Recall: The model caught 92% of the actual defaulters, providing maximum portfolio protection against catastrophic credit losses, leaving only minimal exposure
 - 24% Precision: Out of everyone flagged by the model, only 24% actually defaulted, meaning this extremely aggressive threshold heavily restricts lending volume and over-penalizes safe applicants
 - 0.38 F1-Score: Indicates the model is struggling to find a healthy mix, dropping further because the massive wave of false alarms outweighed the excellent gains in catching defaults